 In addition, she has developed a multi-method program of research that has studied the construction and evolution of gender identities within lesbian, gay, bisexual, transgender and queer (LGBTQ) cultures.
 In this 20-year program of research, she has investigated the development and meanings of LGBTQ genders and the influence of these genders on issues such as discrimination and healthcare.
 This body of work has been concerned with studying the historicity of these communities – examining how gender identities arise over time in relation to evolving social realities and the competing social understandings of gender (see Levitt & Ippolito, 2014 for an overview of this program of research).
 It asks why certain LGBTQ gender identities coalesce and thrive at certain points in time.

-Dr. Levitt is recognized for her expertise in qualitative research methods, authoring the qualitative chapter for textbooks such as The Handbook of Clinical Psychology, and Humanistic Psychotherapies: Handbook of Research and Practice.
+Dr. Levitt has expertise in qualitative research methods and has made a number of significant contributions in this area, authoring the qualitative chapter for textbooks such as The Handbook of Clinical Psychology, and Humanistic Psychotherapies: Handbook of Research and Practice.
 Currently, she is Chair of the Task Force on Publishing Qualitative Research of the Society of Qualitative Inquiry in Psychology, a section of the American Psychological Association’s Division 5 [Quantitative and Qualitative Methods].
 She has been invited to create an APA film called, Recommendations for Reviewing Qualitative Research, to provide guidance for reviewers of APA journals via their Continuing Education Program.
 In addition, she is Chair of the working group to develop qualitative reporting standards for the upcoming edition of the APA Publication Manual, which will, for the first time, include guidelines for the reporting of qualitative methods in psychology.

 Consultation and Trainings